gracengure/DineNest--interactive-Restaurant-Website/readme.md

 Project Structure

-    1.index.html: The main HTML file containing the structure of the website.
+      1. index.html: The heart of DineNest's online presence, providing the canvas for our culinary showcase.

-    2.styles.css: The CSS file containing styles for the website layout and design.
+   2. styles.css: Infusing elegance into pixels, this CSS file defines the visual identity of our website.

-   3. project.js: The JavaScript file containing interactive functionalities for the website.
+    3.project.js: The brain behind the interactivity, enhancing user experience with dynamic functionalities.

-   4. db.json: JSON file containing mock data for menu items and feedback submissions.
+    4.db.json: A hidden gem housing mock data, fueling our virtual menu and feedback system.

-   5. routes.json: JSON file containing routes information for the website.
+      5. routes.json: The map to hidden treasures, guiding users through unseen pathways of our website.

 Features

     1.Navigation: Navigate through different sections of the website using the navigation menu.

     2.Home Section: Learn about DineNest Restaurant, its ambiance, and culinary offerings.

    3. Menu Section: Explore the restaurant's menu categorized into various dishes such as rice, pizza, pasta, etc. Filter menu items based on food type.

     4.About Section: Discover more about DineNest Restaurant, its culinary traditions, and passionate chefs.